-Thorsday is upon us once more, and with Ragnarok in theaters, there is certainly an electric energy coming from the Asgardian area of the Marvel Cinematic Universe.
-With Infinity War on the horizon, there is much talk about the state of the thunder god’s beloved weapon Mjolnir.
+With Thor: Love and Thunder now in theaters, there is certainly a sizzling electric energy coming from the Asgardian corner of the Marvel Cinematic Universe.
+And much of that buzz is about the ownership of the thunder god’s beloved weapon, Mjolnir.

 Mjolnir in the MCU

 Thor was unworthy of it for a brief time, but he regained his use of the hammer after preparing to sacrifice his own life to save the town of Puente Antiguo.
-The synthezoid Vision is currently the only other character who has wielded Mjolnir in the films, although Steve Rogers caused it to stir briefly at a party in Stark Tower.
-Despite being forged of uru, it apparently cannot destroy vibranium.
+The only characters, aside from Jane Foster, who have been able to wield Mjolnir are the synthezoid Vision during Avengers: Age of Ultron and Steve Rogers during Avengers: Endgame.
+Despite being forged of Uru, it apparently cannot destroy Vibranium.

 In recent years, the inscription on the hammer has changed to reflect its wielder, Jane Foster as Thor, and her immense worthiness.
 Under Jane’s ownership, Mjolnir revealed it has the power to become a corporeal being while separated from Thor.
 This was the first time this power was ever seen in the comics, and Mjolnir claims it can only perform that feat after centuries of storing energy.

-Stormbreaker is not the last hammer Odin ever had created for worthy heroes — the hammers given to Eric Masterson and Roger Norvell were also created in a similar fashion.
+Stormbreaker is also not the last hammer Odin created for worthy heroes — the hammers given to Eric Masterson and Roger Norvell were also created in a similar fashion.
 There have even been occasions — such as in the fight against the invading Skrull army — when Beta Ray Bill has lent this hammer to Thor, finding him to be a brother in arms.

 The Ultimate Mjolnir from Earth-1616 is one of the most visually distinct of the hammers — half of it is a rounded hammer head while the other half is a sharpened axe blade.
-It is not bound by a worthiness enchantment, and in addition to its typical slate of powers, this hammer has the ability to teleport beings and objects through space.
+Most notably, it is not bound by a worthiness enchantment, and in addition to its typical slate of powers, this hammer has the ability to teleport beings and objects through space.

-After the Incursion which destroyed the Ultimates universe, this version of Mjolnir remained in the ruins of Old Asgard in the main Marvel universe, waiting to be found by the Unworthy Odinson, the Collector, and eventually, Volstagg.
-The Ultimate Mjolnir was imbued not only with Thor’s thunderous powers, but was also weighted by the death of the entire Ultimates universe, leading its wielder to become the crazed and vengeful War Thor.
+After the Incursion which destroyed the Ultimate Universe, this version of Mjolnir remained in the ruins of Old Asgard in the main Marvel universe, waiting to be found by the Unworthy Odinson, the Collector, and eventually Volstagg.
+The Ultimate Mjolnir was imbued not only with Thor’s thunderous powers, but was also weighted by the death of the entire Ultimate Universe, leading its wielder to become the crazed and vengeful War Thor.

-When Simon Walterson was cursed to become a frog, he didn’t imagine he would become something more — he never dreamed he would become Throg, the Frog of Thunder.
-As Puddlegulp the frog, Walterson encountered a transmogrified Thor Frog, cursed by Loki.
+When Simon Walterson was cursed to become a frog, he didn’t imagine he would become something more — he never dreamed he would become Throg, the Frog of Thunder!
+As Puddlegulp the frog, Walterson encountered a transmogrified Thor (also in the form of a frog), having been cursed by Loki.

 Mjolnir from Earth-14325

-These are just a few of the mighty Mjolnirs that have appeared in the vast Thor legacy at Marvel.
+These are just a few of the mighty Mjolnirs that have appeared in the vast Thor legacy from Marvel, both on screen and on the page.
 The hammer also changes with each new artist who tackles the visual world of Asgard, but in the end they all embody the sheer strength of the storm that Thor is known for.